kerstena0984/EmeraldSisters/README.md

   * natives/macosx which contains the *.dylib and *.jnilib
   * natives/linux which contains the *.so

-Guava Setup Instructions (for Eclipse)
+Library Setup Instructions (for Eclipse)
 ==============
 * Right-click your project's name and select "properties"
 * Select 'Java Build Path' and then the 'Libraries' tab.
 * Click "Add External Jars.." and select the following files from the "lib" folder:
   * guava-14.0.jar
+  * guice-3.0.jar